pcingola/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 3. **Step 3:** [Checking the database](#step-3-checking-the-database): SnpEff will check the database by comparing predicted protein sequences and CDS sequences with ones provided by the user.

 In this section we'll go into the details of the GTF and GFF format requirements for **Step 2**.
-As a general rule, GTF format is preferred over GFF, so if your genome provides both GTF anf GFF, use GTF whenever possible.
+As a general rule, GTF format is preferred over GFF, so if your genome provides both GTF and GFF, use GTF whenever possible.

 ## GTF format example

 This is a snippet example from a GTF file that fulfills SnpEff's requirements.
-The example (from ENSEMBL's human genome GTF file) shows the definition of one gene, one transcript and it's exons, as well as the trancript's start codon, stop codon, and UTR regions.
+The example (from ENSEMBL's human genome GTF file) shows the definition of one gene, one transcript and its exons, as well as the transcript's start codon, stop codon, and UTR regions.

 ```
 # Note that tabs have been replaced by spaces for readability